-Petitioner Roland McLain ("Mr. McLain") is a career offender in the Seventh Circuit.
-He would not be a career offender in several sister circuits.
-Mr. McLain's base offense level for his felon in possession conviction was increased six levels, based on the Seventh Circuit's interpretation of the meaning of "controlled substance offense" found in the career offender Guideline, as incorporated by U.S.S.G. § 2K2.1.
-Accordingly, in the Seventh Circuit, Mr. McLain's base offense level for being a felon in possession began at level 26.
+Petitioner Sheridan Sisk's ("Mr. Sisk") base offense level for his felon in possession conviction was increased four levels, based on the Seventh Circuit's interpretation of the meaning of "controlled substance offense" found in the career offender Guideline, as incorporated by U.S.S.G. § 2K2.1.
+Accordingly, in the Seventh Circuit, Mr. Sisk's base offense level for being a felon in possession began at level 24.
 It would have begun at level 20 in several other sister circuits.
-The reason for both of these anomalies is that the Seventh Circuit held that the term "controlled substance," in U.S.S.G. § 4B1.2(b), includes substances that are not prohibited by the federal Controlled Substances Act.
-In the Second Circuit and three others, he would not be a career offender, nor would his base offense level have begun at 26 for the felon in possession conviction.
-There, the CSA defines the scope of the term "controlled substance" for purposes of U.S.S.G. § 4B1.2(b).
+The reason for this anomaly is that the Seventh Circuit holds that the term "controlled substance," in U.S.S.G. § 4B1.2(b), includes substances that are not prohibited by the CSA.
+In the Second Circuit and three others, the CSA defines the scope of the term "controlled substance" for purposes of U.S.S.G. § 4B1.2(b).

 "A principal purpose of the Sentencing Guidelines is to promote 'uniformity in sentencing imposed by different federal courts for similar criminal conduct.'"
 Hughes v.
-United States, 138 S. Ct.
+United States, 138 S.Ct.
 1765, 1774 (2018) citing Molina-Martinez v.
-United States, 136 S. Ct.
+United States, 136 S.Ct.
 1338, 1342 (2016).
-But because of the circuit split affecting Mr. McLain's case and others like it, identically situated defendants in different circuits face drastically disparate Guidelines ranges.
+But because of the circuit split affecting Mr. Sisk's case and others like it, identically situated defendants in different circuits face drastically disparate Guidelines ranges.
 This circuit split therefore undermines a "principal purpose" of the Guidelines, and thwarts Congress' command "to avoid unwarranted sentence disparities among defendants with similar records who have been found guilty of similar conduct."
 18 U.S.C. § 3553(a)(6).

 Moreover, this circuit split is long-lived and openly acknowledged, having endured for nearly a decade since one circuit court split with another.
-In that time, none of the circuits that have ruled on this crucial sentencing issue has shown an intention to reconcile the competing approaches.
+In that time, none of the circuits that have ruled on this crucial sentencing issue have shown an intention to reconcile the competing approaches.
 Likewise, the Sentencing Commission has failed to step in over that period.
 In short, unless this Court takes up the issue now, the split is likely to endure, subjecting many more defendants to unwarranted sentencing disparities.